Joining Trump’s new social network? Here’s how to protect your privacy.

 If you’re on an iPhone, you can turn on the iCloud Private Relay option, which acts like a VPN and limits what websites can see.
 But this setting only works for web traffic and not apps.

-Use a unique email, handle and phone number
+se a unique email, handle and phone number

 The first thing you hand over when signing up for a new service is typically your email address.
 It’s a small piece of information that can be used to connect data about you from all over the Internet.
 If an app’s email addresses are ever exposed in a breach, they can also be used to identify who users are by cross-referencing them against other sites.